Why do we fight with our spouse?

 Yam Timsina, PhD, writes primarily on health basics, scientific progress, social upliftment, and value creation.

-Is it similar to your happiness?
+Is my happiness similar to your happiness?

 Whoever you may be: step into the evening.
 Step out